Richard Shelby

-Richard Craig Shelby (born May 6, 1934) is an American lawyer and politician who served as a United States senator from Alabama from 1987 to 2023.
-First elected to the U.S. Senate in 1986 as a Democrat who later switched to the Republican Party in 1994, he chaired the Senate Appropriations Committee from 2018 to 2021.
-He previously chaired the Senate Intelligence Committee, the Senate Banking Committee, and the Senate Rules Committee.
-He was the longest-serving U.S. senator from Alabama, surpassing John Sparkman's record in March 2019.
+Richard Craig "Dick" Shelby (born May 6, 1934) is an American lawyer and politician who served as a United States senator from Alabama from 1987 to 2023.
+First elected to the U.S. Senate in 1986 as a Democrat, Shelby switched to the Republican Party in 1994.
+Shelby is the longest-serving U.S. senator from Alabama, holding office for exactly 36 years.

-Born in Birmingham, Alabama, Shelby received his law degree from the Birmingham School of Law in 1961.
-He went on to serve as city prosecutor from 1963 to 1971.
-During this period he worked as a U.S. magistrate for the Northern District of Alabama (1966–1970) and Special Assistant Attorney General of Alabama (1969–1971).
-He won a seat in the Alabama Senate in 1970.
-In 1978, he was elected from the 7th district to the United States House of Representatives, where he was among a group of conservative Democrats known as the boll weevils.
+Born in Birmingham, Alabama, Shelby is a 1957 graduate of the University of Alabama.
+He was admitted to the Alabama bar in 1961 and earned an LL.B. from the University of Alabama School of Law in 1963.
+Shelby served as a Tuscaloosa city prosecutor from 1963 to 1971.
+He also worked as a U.S. magistrate for the Northern District of Alabama and as a special assistant Attorney General of Alabama.
+Shelby served in the Alabama State Senate from 1970 to 1978, when he was elected from the 7th district to the United States House of Representatives.
+He served in the House until 1987; during his House tenure, he was among a group of conservative Democrats known as the boll weevils.

-In 1986, Shelby won a tight race as a Democrat for the U.S. Senate.
+In 1986, Shelby was elected to the U.S. Senate in a tight race.
 In 1994, the day after the Republican Revolution in which the GOP gained the majority in Congress midway through President Bill Clinton's first term, Shelby switched parties and became a Republican.
 He was reelected by a large margin in 1998, facing no significant electoral opposition thereafter.
-He was the dean of Alabama's congressional delegation.
+Shelby chaired the Senate Appropriations Committee from 2018 to 2021, and he also chaired the Senate Intelligence Committee, the Senate Banking Committee, and the Senate Rules Committee.

 In February 2021, Shelby announced that he would not seek reelection in 2022.
-Katie Britt, his former chief of staff, won the election to succeed him.
+Katie Britt, his former chief of staff, was elected to succeed him.

-Due to his party switch, Shelby is the last Democrat to have held or won election to Alabama's Class 3 Senate seat.

 Early life and education

-Shelby was born in Birmingham, Alabama, the son of Alice L. (née Skinner) and Ozie Houston Shelby.
-He graduated in 1953 from Hueytown High School in Hueytown, Alabama, then the University of Alabama, receiving an undergraduate degree in 1957.
-He was admitted to the Alabama State Bar on August 29, 1961.
-He received an LL.B. from the University of Alabama School of Law in 1963.
+Shelby was born in Birmingham, Alabama on May 6, 1934.
+He is the son of Alice L. (née Skinner) and Ozie Houston Shelby and is a fifth-generation Alabamian.
+Shelby received a bachelor's degree from the University of Alabama in 1957, was admitted to the Alabama State Bar in 1961, and received an LL.B. from the University of Alabama School of Law in 1963.